consoledotdev/home/content/jobs/04-example.com.md

       particular edge cases.
 They were able to integrate the Java SDK into their mobile application within just a few hours, making use of the infinite scalability of our cloud service."
-  type: "Open Source"
+  type: "Other"
-  category: "Developer Tools - Backend framework"
+  category: "Security - Vulnerability management"
-  topCategory: "Developer Tools"
+  topCategory: "Security"
-  subCategory: "Backend framework"
+  subCategory: "Vulnerability management"
-  filterTaxonomy: "developer-tools, open-source"
+  filterTaxonomy: "security, other, go, elm, postgres, aws"
 interview: /
-podcast: /
-review: /
 ---

 ### Development profile